What is the Interactivity System?

 "Reset player position and state to spawn point"

 Returns the player to their spawn point and resets state.
-Essential for out-of-bounds recovery, death zones, and level restart areas.
+For physics object destruction and out-of-bounds recovery, see Trash Handler in the Game Systems guide.

 Movement